pyeventsourcing/eventsourcing/docs/topics/process.rst

 Because of the partitioning, many orders can be processed by the same process application at the same time.
-Events generated in one partition will (normally) be processed in the same partition of a downstream application.
+Events generated in one partition will normally be processed in the same partition downstream (by default, an application reads and writes in the same partition).

 Aggregates continue to be segregated within an application (one application can't access from its repository the aggregates created by another application) but